openmultiplayer/web/docs/scripting/callbacks/OnPlayerClickPlayer.md

 :::

-## Related Functions
+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

-- [OnPlayerClickTextDraw](OnPlayerClickTextDraw): Called when a player clicks on a textdraw.
+- [OnPlayerClickTextDraw](OnPlayerClickTextDraw): This callback is called when a player clicks on a textdraw.